kongware/ftor/README.md

 Version 0.9.20 (unstable)

-**Please note:** This project has been abandoned.
+**Please note:** This project is abandoned.
 The experience gained has been incorporated into [scriptum](https://github.com/kongware/scriptum).
 <br><br>

 ftor will need at least another six month to reach a more stable status (as of Feb., 2018).
 It has a great impact on the way Javascript is encoded, but there are no best practices yet, so conceptual details may still change.